attiliocaravelli/fibonacci/README.md

 Build/run with docker:
 1. Install docker and run the daemon
+2.  download the Dockerfile of this repository in a local folder
+3.
-2. With Linux -> open a terminal and type:
-		$ docker build -t malwarebytes . < Dockerfile
+    On Linux -> open a terminal in the local folder above and type: docker build -t malwarebytes . < Dockerfile
-	With Powershell on Windows, you can run:
+	On Windows-> open a Powershell in the local folder above and type:
 		Get-Content Dockerfile | docker build -t malwarebytes .
-3.  docker run --rm -it malwarebytes:latest
+4.  docker run --rm -it malwarebytes:latest